 Every good story has a bad guy!

-Even when taking photos of the stars.
+Even when taking photos of Events in the sky.

 But don't go away yet!

-So now that I have regaled you with the tale of our fantastic adventure, we can get to the fun stuff.
+Now that I have regaled you with the tale of our fantastic adventure, we can get to the fun stuff.